BET Award for Album of the Year

 The BET Award for Album of the Year is given to the most popular album released the same or previous year of the year the awards are handed out.
 The award is only given to the headlining artist(s) or group of the album.
-Beyoncé received three nominations in this category, the most for any artist, including a nomination with her husband Jay-Z as the supergroup THE CARTERS.
+Beyoncé received five nominations in this category, the most for any artist, including a nomination with her husband Jay-Z as the supergroup THE CARTERS.

 Winners and nominees

 Winners are listed first and highlighted in bold.